Updated March 31, 2026

 A quote often starts with commercial auto insurance for towing companies, then may add on-hook liability coverage, garagekeepers coverage, general liability insurance, and workers' compensation insurance depending on how your Ohio towing operation works.

 Towing company insurance cost in Ohio varies based on fleet size, driver history, services offered, storage exposure, limits, and endorsements like on-hook liability coverage or garagekeepers coverage.
-The monthly range in the provided data is $84 to $338, but actual pricing varies.
+Actual pricing varies based on those factors.

 Ohio requires commercial auto minimum liability of $25,000/$50,000/$25,000, and workers' compensation is required for businesses with 1 or more employees unless an exemption applies.
 Lease terms may also require proof of general liability coverage.